Return to Index

 - Follow a special diet.
 This diet will help to prevent water retention and to maintain a normal weight and blood pressure.

 - Take medications as advised by your doctor.
+This may include treatment for hepatitis C and immunization to prevent hepatitis B.

 Call Your Doctor